c1dcb3/w/2019-syscron-security-ctf/osint_industrial_sightseeing_tour_1/README.md

 ### Solution

 The image displays a building.
-A name is displayed.
+A name is displayed on it.
 Google it.

 The home page of the company mentions the name of the city.